neurophant/enimda/README.rst

 Algorithm
 ---------

-For each side of the image starting from the top, clockwise:
+For each side of the image starting from top, rotating image counterclockwise:

 * Get upper block with 25% height (indent) of the dimension opposite to current side
 * Get lower block with the same height as the upper one (50% of image total)